Teaching with the News Archives

 Responding to Terrorism: Challenges for Democracy is a one-week unit that helps students explore the threats to the United States, the motivations of terrorists, and the challenges for our international and domestic response.
 Background readings prepare students to thoughtfully consider the policy choices facing our country.

 Scholars Online provides video taped interviews with researchers designed for use in classrooms, for homework, and for professional development.
-All Scholars Online resources are also available as downloadable podcasts from Choices or iTunes.

 Are We Winning the War on Terrorism? asks students to consider whether and how the United States can determine the success or failure of our efforts to combat terrorism.